jmservera/legacyvb6ink8s/README.md

-# VB6 in a Container PoC
+# Legacy VB6 in Kubernetes - a PoC

 This is a small PoC of a container that runs a VB6 code TCP server, to test how to move a legacy application to K8s and how to manage the raw TCP traffic into it.